alexwardcodes/Project1-Odyssey/README.md

 I tackled issues in a very methodical way, by console logging individual elements and variables to see what issues I was dealing with, and considering how different elements were interacting.
 I had some trouble with the random generator function in particular, but all in all I found the process of detecting bugs and errors to go quite smoothly.

 The particular nature of my game meant that I had to chain different sequences of animations together.
 This meant constantly adjusting timings to ensure a smooth flow to the game, repeatedly testing sequences to make sure there was no skipping, displacement of elements or other erroneous functionality.
 I carefully noted any errors I came across, the point in the sequence or function that the error was occurring, and went over my code item by item to rectify these issues.
-My detailed approach made it much easier for me to detect, log and resolve these issues throughout the projecft on an ongoing basis rather than leaving thisuntil the end of the project to implement fixes.
+My detailed approach made it much easier for me to detect, log and resolve these issues throughout the project on an ongoing basis rather than leaving this until the end of the project to implement fixes.

 ## Wins